Requesting support

 You can obtain a certificate from a certificate signing authority like

-yourself (see the
+or generate one yourself (see the

 SSL micro-howto